 In the recent past, potholes were typically dug with backhoes.
 Digging potholes with a backhoe is a risky endeavor compared to other methods of potholing due to its potentially destructive nature.
-The backhoe method is inexact and cumbersome; even skilled backhoe operators run the risk of hitting and damaging the very utility they were trying to locate and protect.
+The backhoe method is inexact and cumbersome; even skilled backhoe operators risk hitting and damaging the utility they are trying to locate and protect.

 The use of backhoes is not the preferred method of potholing.
-However, if a backhoe is utilized, it is essential that a "spotter" be present for the entire excavation.
-A spotter is a person that observes the excavation and communicates to the backhoe operator when a buried facility is sighted.
+However, a "spotter" must be present for the entire excavation if a backhoe is utilized.
+A spotter is a person that observes the excavation process and communicates to the backhoe operator when a buried facility is sighted.